 Using poles helps to distribute the weight more evenly while taking some of that stress off your knees and ankles.
 They also help to improve balance on tricky terrain.
 I use the Black Diamond Trail Pro Shock Trekking Poles and would highly recommend them.
 The webbing strap and foam handles make for a more comfortable and secure grip.
 Plus, they are lightweight, collapsible, and easily adjustable.

 Many hiking mommas also suggest using a support belt for additional comfort.
-Although it is something I have never used, I can see this gear being useful for pregnant women during a hike.
+Although it is something I have never used, I can see this piece of gear being useful for those who are in the 2nd and 3rd trimesters of pregnancy.

 For longer hikes, I recommend the self-heating backpacking meals from OMEALS.
 We discovered this brand on Instagram and the flavor and convenience are leagues beyond the competition.
 Each meal pack contains a heating element which means no need to carry around a burner and fuel.
 The downside is that it is a bit heavier than traditional dehydrated meals, so this might not be the best option for toting around on a multi-day hike.
 However, if you are just doing a long day hike or even an overnight hike, carrying 1 or 2 of these won’t add too much weight to your pack.